 It's about designing an experience.

-The wedding industry is constantly evolving.
+The event industry is constantly evolving.

 Styles change.